 Only a small percentage of the millions of foreign visitors to Spain spend time in the north of the country.
 And for those who choose the Basque Country, the lure of gorgeous, pouting, preening San Sebastián and bold, rejuvenated Bilbao, with its glistening Guggenheim, usually proves too tempting.
 Few visitors stray far from those magnificent cities, while nearby Navarre’s rush-hour for tourism comes in the form of the bull-running at its frenzied San Fermín festival in Pamplona.

-But as Spain opens up as one of the few countries offering a quarantine-free holiday for UK travellers this summer, beautiful Basque ticks all the boxes for those seeking sunny wide-open spaces with less footfall (which, lets face it, is most of us right now).
+But as Spain looks set to open up to foreign travellers this summer, beautiful Basque ticks all the boxes for those seeking sunny wide-open spaces with less footfall (which, lets face it, is most of us right now).
 Here, author of The Basque Country and Navarre Murray Stewart suggests some of his favourite lesser-known attractions in the region.

 Into the Highlands